kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    derived here rather than returned by the plugin, so that it matches what the desired state produces.

-   Two kinds of entry are declined before anything is registered.
-A volume the plugin cannot device mount is skipped, because the desired state names that kind by pod and there is no pod here to name it with, so unstaging it would use a name the desired state never produces.
-A raw block volume is skipped
-   too: it reaches the ActualStateOfWorld through the block mapper rather than through a device mount, which is why `GlobalVolume` carries a volume mode.
+   One kind of entry is declined before anything is registered: a volume the plugin cannot device mount, because the desired state names that kind by pod and there is no pod here to name it with, so unstaging it would use a name the desired state never produces.
+A raw block volume is registered on the same terms, gated on its mapper rather than on device mounting, which is why `GlobalVolume` carries a volume mode: the two reach the ActualStateOfWorld by different paths and the caller has to know which one it is holding.
+Nothing new is needed on the unmount side: `UnmountDevice` already sends a block volume to its unmap path and builds the unmapper with no pod.
    If marking the device fails after the volume was added, it is removed again rather than left behind, since a volume with no pod and no mounted device reads to the reconciler as one to detach.